SocketDotTech/socket-docs/docs/read.md

 ![deployment_flow.png](../static/img/read.png)

 To support asynchronous composability, SOCKET works with special `promise` contracts that are deployed when you call `then` function.
 Each promise contract is immutable and specific to a read request.
 It can be used only once and holds context about what needs to be called on callback.
-The `AppGatewayBase` contract has utilities like `isReadCall`, `isValidPromise`, `onlyPromises` to make it easier to work with SOCKET primitives.
+The `AppGatewayBase` contract has utilities like `_readCallOn()`, `_readCallOff()`, `onlyPromises` to make it easier to work with SOCKET primitives.